cem-1/cem-1/README.md

 - 👋 Hi, I’m cem.
-I’m interested in all the fields of technology.
-I know C, C#, SQL, CSS and HTML at intermediate level.
+I’m using C, C#, SQL, CSS, HTML, Javascript.
-- 🌱 I’m currently learning JavaScript, i started to use github with coding some basic exercises with Javascript.
+- 🌱 I’m currently trying to learn more about React.js and Node.js.

 <!---
 sirroott/sirroott is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.